EaintHmoo/HospitalManagementSystem/README.md

 Patient can be check his/her medical record, profile and his/her doctor information.

-Admin can be check doctor list in respective department and add new doctor information.
+Admin can be check doctor list in respective department and add new doctor information and add new patient information.